 The Medical Cart Industry in North America is anticipated to grow steadily between 2025 and 2035, supported by the rapid integration of digital technologies in healthcare delivery and the increasing emphasis on mobility and efficiency at the point of care.

-Medical carts- computer-on-wheels (COWs), medication carts, crash carts, and procedure carts-have emerged as important tools to improve clinical workflows, reduce medical errors, and enhance patient experience, the option of the first medical device software products that have the advantages of integrating the aforementioned functions to offer higher protection of medial malpractices at more affordable prices.
+Medical carts- computer-on-wheels (COWs), medication carts, crash carts, and procedure carts-have emerged as important tools to improve clinical workflows, reduce medical errors, and enhance patient experience, the option of the first medical device software products that have the advantages of integrating the functions above to offer higher protection of medial malpractices at more affordable prices.

 As electronic health records, real-time data entry, and barcode medication administration become leaner in their operations, hospitals increasingly require mobile workstations that enable bedside documentation and continuity of care.
 Currently, hospitals and ambulatory care centers are acquiring these carts to speed up workflows, alleviate nurse fatigue and enhance caregiver productivity.